Initial Ebola test on Liberia dog carcass negative - sources

 Experts are baffled by the reappearance of the haemorrhagic fever, especially since the first victim, a 17-year-old boy named Abraham Memaigar, lived far from the borders and had no known history of visiting infected areas.

-Liberia has since reported two more cases linked to the first.
-Both people have been hospitalised.
+Liberia has since reported a further two cases linked to the first.
+Both have been hospitalised.

-Like humans, monkeys and pigs are known to be able to carry Ebola, although there has not been proof that dogs can carry it.
+Like humans, monkeys and pigs are known to be able to carry Ebola, although there has never been proof that dogs can.

 However, a 2005 study showed that dogs in areas of Gabon affected by past Ebola outbreaks had antibodies against it, suggesting they might be survivors.